CartoDB/carto-vl/docs/guides/06-aggregations.md

 `);
 ```

-And to fix some errors caused by the lack of previous variables, deactive these handlers:
+And to fix some errors caused by the lack of previous variables, deactivate these handlers:
 ```js
 layer.off('loaded', displayGlobalValues)
 layer.off('updated', displayViewportValues);